 Faith nodded but turned away.
 She watched a deer bounce over rivers and rocks.
-“I don’t want to burst your bubble but there are a lot of places in America called Sheridan.
+“I don’t want to burst your bubble but there are a lot of Sheridans in America.
 It’s a common city name, like Springfield.”

 “Wyoming’s Sheridan has the highest elevation.
 Indeed, these mountains represent an admirable effort.”
-He set his cane into the grass.
+He stuck his cane in the grass.
 “But Virgil Blue’s monastery is on the main island of Sheridan and I swear, it’s twice the height.
 You can’t see its peak.”

 “Is that where the birds live?”
 Faith leaned on the fence and fished the brochure from her purse.
 She showed him the picture of the little flightless birds.
 “They’re adorable!”

 Jango shivered and stuck one finger in his mouth.